Mastering Olympiad-Level Physics with Artificial Intelligence

-\subsection{Results}
+\sect{Results}

-\paragraph{Overall performance across Various Base LLMs.} We first assess LOCA-R on the CPhO 2025 theory problems using a diverse set of vision-capable base models.
-The detailed results are shown in Fig.~\ref{fig:scores_comparison}.
-We find that all models have already achieved superhuman performance with direct prompting alone.
-Our LOCA-R framework yields substantial further improvements, increasing the total score by 31 for Gemini 2.5 Pro, 11 for GPT-5, 48 for o3, and 35 for Doubao Seed 1.6.
-Collectively, these results preliminarily validate LOCA-R as a robust and model-agnostic tool, highly effective for enhancing the capabilities of already powerful LLMs.
+As the CPhO 2025 theory problems incorporate figures, we integrate LOCA with a variety of vision-capable base models, with results presented in Fig.~\ref{fig:scores_comparison}.
+Notably, all models already achieve superhuman performance (scoring 204) with direct prompting alone, while our LOCA framework yields substantial further improvements.
+It seems meaningful for LOCA to boost the score of Doubao Seed 1.6 by 35 points.
+However, even for a highly capable model such as Gemini 2.5 Pro, we still observe a 31-point improvement.
+This suggests that the gains provided by LOCA are not merely a byproduct of increasing base model capability, but represent a distinct enhancement in reasoning structure.

-Notably, LOCA-R combined with Gemini 2.5 Pro achieves a near-perfect score of \textbf{313} out of 320.
-The remaining errors for this solution are detailed in Appendix~\ref{app: errors}, providing insights for further refining LOCA-R to eventually achieve a perfect score.
+Notably, LOCA combined with Gemini 2.5 Pro achieves a near-perfect score of \textit{313} out of 320.
+The remaining errors for this solution are detailed in Supplemental Materials\cite{supp}, providing insights for further refining LOCA to eventually achieve a perfect score.

-\paragraph{Detailed Comparison at the Near-Perfect Score End.} The comparison of LOCA-R with various baseline methods is presented in Tab.~\ref{tab:main_results}, where the base model is chosen as the Gemini 2.5 Pro.
-This comparison is particularly insightful at the near-perfect score end, revealing the key advantages of our approach over other strong baselines.
-As shown, LOCA-R substantially outperforms all other baseline methods, including both general-purpose reasoning frameworks and the domain-specific method PSN.
-In a competitive environment where most methods already achieve high scores, LOCA-R's lead is particularly significant, as it correctly solves at least two more sub-problems than any other approach.
-This ability to close the final gap to a perfect score highlights the significance of our method and validates the sensitivity of our error rate metric in capturing these critical performance differences.
-We attribute this performance gain primarily to the introduction of an atomic and sequential review process (as further discussed in the ablation study section).
-While building upon the powerful foundation of structured augmentation and an augment-and-review loop, it is this hard-coded, atomic and sequential verification that proves most critical for identifying subtle errors.
-This result establishes a new near-perfect performance benchmark for LLM reasoning on physics problems of this complexity.
+We next conduct a comparative analysis against various baselines using Gemini 2.5 Pro as the consistent base model.
+The results, detailed in Tab.~\ref{tab:main_results}, particularly reveal the key advantages of our approach in the high-accuracy regime, where baseline methods begin to plateau.
+As shown, LOCA substantially outperforms all other baseline methods, including both general-purpose reasoning frameworks and the domain-specific method PSN.
+Critically, LOCA's lead is not merely statistical but structural: it correctly solves at least two more sub-problems that remain intractable for other approaches.
+This ability to bridge the final gap from `high' to `perfect' highlights the significance of our method.
+Thus, this result establishes a new near-perfect performance benchmark for LLM reasoning on physics problems of Olympiad Level.